darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/guides-overlays.md

 overlay color
 : The color of the overlay lines.
 Note that this impacts _any_ lines that are drawn directly over the image, for example, drawn masks.

+contrast
+: The contrast between the lightest and darkest parts of any overlays -- usually, the contrast between the "on" and "off" parts of dashed lines.